Who really wrote the Bible?

 And make use of another recommendation in the Proverbs: “Without counsel, plans go awry, but in the multitude of counselors they are established” (Proverbs 15:22).
-Feel free to use our “Ask a Question” form to get biblical help and counsel from our team of dedicated and caring ministers.
+Feel free to use our “Ask a Question” form at the bottom of this page to get biblical help and counsel from our team of dedicated and caring ministers.

 Some key biblical themes

 The Bible touches on basically every subject that affects our lives.
 In this section of the Life, Hope & Truth website we focus on several major themes.

 For example, we go into depth about themes that run through the entire Bible, like God’s Commandments.
 They appear from Genesis to Revelation.
 (Surprised?
 See Genesis 26:5 and Revelation 22:14 and 154 other verses in between.)

 Explore each of the 10 Commandments and how they apply and can bring benefits when obeyed today.
 This includes the greatly neglected Fourth Commandment.